janosh/pymatgen-2-paper/paper/main.typ

 *Extension package ecosystem* growth will strengthen #pmg's federated architecture: a stable core supplemented by domain-specific namespace packages (e.g., `pymatgen-analysis-diffusion` @deng_datadriven_2017, `pymatgen-analysis-defects` @shen_pymatgen-analysis-defects_2024) maintained by experts.
 Increasing the number and quality of these extensions distributes maintenance burden while enabling rapid iteration in specialized domains.
 New functionality areas—such as multi-scale modeling bridging atomistic and mesoscale simulations—are best developed as extension packages rather than expanding the core.

-We invite contributions at all levels—from bug reports and documentation improvements to new features and extension packages.
+We invite contributions at all levels---from bug reports and documentation improvements to new features and extension packages.
 The project's GitHub repository, documentation site, and community forums provide entry points for new contributors.

 = Acknowledgments